 Of course, if you are going with family photography in mind, you should consider a more relaxed tour company.
 After all, Na Pali Craze is all about fun, adventure, and as the name implies, plenty of CRAZE, and may not be as suitable for families.
 There are a ton of family-friendly tour providers to choose from, but Na Pali Coast Hanalei is one of the more well recognized options.

-Pro Tip: Try to get on the latest cruise offered to add the magic of sunset to your experience.
+Pro Tip: Try to get on the latest cruise offered to add the magic of a Kauai sunset to your experience.

 Na Pali Coast by Air: Helicopter Tours of the Na Pali Coast